Natural Resource Conservation

 Along the Potomac Gorge, the geology and hydrology of the river flowing over Great Falls has created a biodiversity “hotspot” comprised of the most diverse flora located within an urban area on the entire East Coast.
 Upriver, the shale barrens of Allegany and Washington Counties, constitute a globally rare natural community where RTE plant and animal species are adapted to its harsh conditions.
 The steep slopes, constantly weathering shale, and continual undercutting of the Potomac limits soil development leading to the evolution of rare, endemic species found nowhere else in the world.

-The NPS is focused on facilitating the long-term conservation of RTE plant species throughout the C&O Canal NHP through a partnership with the Mt.
-Cuba Center, a nonprofit native plant garden in Delaware, with a strategy that includes comprehensive identification, monitoring, habitat protection, seed collection, plant propagation, and establishing new populations of RTE plants in unique habitat niches in the Park.
-To ensure success, however, the Park needs the help of our canal community to supplement available NPS funding.
+The park is focused on facilitating the long-term conservation of RTE plant species throughout the C&O Canal through a partnership with the Mt.
+Cuba Center, a nonprofit native plant garden in Delaware, with a strategy that includes comprehensive identification, monitoring, habitat protection, seed collection, plant propagation, and establishing new populations of RTE plants in unique habitat niches in the park.
+To ensure success, however, the park needs the help of our canal community to supplement available NPS funding.